 What can you do with Address Resolution Protocol?

-In order to work with the address resolution protocols, one will need the basic idea or understanding of networking.
+One will need a basic idea or understanding of networking to work with the address resolution protocols.
 The knowledge of the different layers is essential to learn the skill required to work with ARP.
-There are several layers, and each is comprised of several protocols.
-The ARP protocol works below the network layer in order to resolve the IPV4 address to the MAC address.
-One should know how the internet works, the role of different layers, and what part different devices play to facilitate the communication between the devices connected through the internet.
-The basic knowledge of other protocols can also be helpful while learning everything about this protocol.
+There are several layers, and each of them has several protocols.
+The ARP protocol works below the network layer to resolve the IPV4 address to the MAC address.
+One should know how the internet works, the role of different layers, and what part different devices play in facilitating communication between the devices connected through the internet.
+Basic knowledge of other protocols can also be helpful while learning everything about this protocol.

-Information technology professionals working in networking are the best audience to learn this technology; as we discussed earlier that the knowledge of networking is required before learning this protocol.
-As the networking professionals have the depth knowledge of networking, they will be able to work with this protocol and learn it very efficiently.
-The students who are keen on learning networks or some aspects of network security can learn the address resolution protocol to get an edge.
-They will be opening lots of opportunities in terms of jobs, internships and further education by learning things about networking, including several protocols.
+Information technology professionals working in networking are the best audience to learn this technology.
+The knowledge of networking is necessary before learning this protocol as networking professionals have the depth knowledge of networking and can work with this protocol.
+Students who are keen on learning networks or some aspects of network security can learn the address resolution protocol to get an edge.
+They will be opening lots of opportunities in terms of jobs, internships, and further education by learning things about networking, including several protocols.

-The address resolution protocol is one of the essential protocols that is used in networking to facilitate proper communication.
-As we discussed in the previous sections, it is used to resolve the IP address to the MAC address to be sent to the proper device.
-One can learn ARP to jump in the networking depth and learn how the internet actually works or how the data transmitted over the internet reached the appropriate device.
+The address resolution protocol is one of the essential protocols in networking to facilitate proper communication.
+It is to resolve the IP address to the MAC address to be sent to the proper device.
+One can learn ARP to jump into the networking depth and how data transmitted over the internet reaches the appropriate device.
 As it works below the network layer, it has a critical role.
-This is the only protocol that holds the responsibility of resolving things to get the MAC address so that the correct device could be located.
-Thus, it makes the internet very efficient and helps users leverage the internet without worrying much about its works.
+This is the only protocol responsible for resolving things to get the MAC address to locate the correct device.
+Thus, it makes the internet very efficient and helps users leverage the internet without worrying much about its work.